strozfriedberg/lightgrep/README.md

 | \P{_property-name_} | `\P{White_Space}` | Specify all characters _not_ having a Unicode property |

 Lightgrep relies on the ICU libraries to translate character and property names to sets of codepoints.
-It also uses ICU to mapping codepoints to byte strings for legacy encodings.
+It also uses ICU to map codepoints to byte strings for legacy encodings.
 While ICU has its own regular expression engine, lightgrep does not use ICU in any aspect of searching.

 ##### Bytes is bytes